The Arts at NC State

 The Crafts Center

 The NC State Dance Program gives students the opportunity to study dance through direct experience in choreography and performance.
 The program’s two student companies, the State Dance Company (DAN 295 Problems of Dance Performance) and the Panoramic Dance Project (DAN 210 Current Trends in Afrocentric and World Dance), are open by audition.
 A vast array of classes, offered through the Master Class Series, are open to all NC State students, faculty and staff.
-The program also offers other academic courses such as Dance Composition (DAN 272 Dance Composition - Solo Forms) and Hip-hop Dance (DAN 260 Hip-hop Dance).
+The program also offers other academic courses such as Dance Composition (DAN 272 Dance Composition - Solo Forms), Hip-hop Dance (DAN 260 Hip-hop Dance), and Hip-hop Dance II (Dan 261 Hip-hop Dance II).

 The Dance Program provides a rich training ground for choreographers through the study of composition, independent study, and guided choreographic projects.
 As undergraduate and graduate students pursuing degrees in various fields, the dancers at NC State bring their diverse insights and experiences into the artistic process and contribute meaningfully to the art.
 The Dance Program’s three annual concerts are described below: